-Corinthia London's Neuroscientist in Residence Dr Tara Swart shares her top tips on how to avoid jet lag
+Neuroscientist Dr. Tara Swart shares her top tips on how to avoid jet lag

-Corinthia London’s Neuroscientist in Residence Dr Tara Swart is no stranger to a long-haul flight.
-Her work takes her all over the world, and that’s before peak holiday season even hits.
-As an expert on neuro-health, she’s well aware of the toll crossing time zones can take on your wellness and productivity:
+Dr. Swart is no stranger to a long-haul flight.
+Her work takes her all over the world - and that’s before peak holiday season even hits.
+As an expert on neuro-health, she’s well aware of the toll that crossing time zones can take on your wellness and productivity:

 “Taking a holiday is good for the brain…however the effect of long-haul flying [can be] extremely disruptive.
 Research carried out by the University of California, Berkeley shows that acute disruption of circadian rhythms (our biological clock), causes memory and learning problems and long-term changes in brain anatomy, long after travellers have returned to their regular schedule.”

 Make some pre-flight changes to your routine.
-Try and expose yourself to more daylight than usual in the morning if you’re flying East, and in the afternoon if you’re flying West.
+Try to expose yourself to more daylight than usual in the morning if you’re flying East, and in the afternoon if you’re flying West.